serailaction/serailaction.github.io/_posts/2016-11-12-Urgent-Heating-Post.md

 Summary is that:

 <li>blood will flow up to 4x more than before
-<li>core & muscle temperature increased by around 3C
+<li>core and muscle temperature increased by around 3C

 ...all from heating ONE leg - and remember that Southeastern's heating exhausts over 60C typically.